 The organization of your cohort's Discord channels will vary, and you'll explore them in detail on the first day of class.
 Your instructor will also give you expectations as to how you will be interacting with Discord depending on whether you are an in-person or online student.
 Please ask your instructor about any confusion or uncertainty you have.
 There are no dumb questions and Epicodus instructors are here to help ease your start to Epicodus!

 Different dev teams to hold standups, solve bugs together, and video chat

 Pairs to work together throughout the day pair programming and sharing their screens

 The text channels available will include:

 A general channel for sharing info with the whole class and having general discussions with your cohort

 A questions channel where you can get help from instructors and classmates

-There are other channels, too, including channels for other classes.
+There are other categories, too.
 Check them out!
 Regardless of which class you are in, you are part of a larger Epicodus community.

 Lesson 1 of 12